jax-ml/jax/jax/experimental/jax2tf/README.md

 ### Computing with dimension variables

 JAX keeps track of the shape of all intermediate results.
-When those shapes contain dimension variables JAX computes intermediate shapes as multi-variate polynomials involving dimension variables, which are assumed to range over strictly positive integers.
+When those shapes depend on dimension variables JAX computes them as multi-variate polynomials involving dimension variables, which are assumed to range over strictly positive integers.
 The dimension polynomials have the following behavior for arithmetic operations: